 + Additional Information about the LUME Foundations Course

 We are a learning organization and use various types of information to understand the impact of and to improve our programs.
-We will ask you to complete some surveys and data requests as needed to evaluate and improve our work for children.
+We will ask you to complete some surveys, quizzes, and data requests as needed to evaluate and improve our work for children.

-Our practice-based research includes participant use of a checklist/tool to evaluate children’s emotional strengths and requires parental consent.
-Consent form and checklist/tool will be provided, explained and supported.
+Our practice-based research includes participant use of a checklist/tool to evaluate children’s emotional strengths and/or sharing of existing data on children's social-emotional development - data are collected only with parental consent.
+Consent form and checklist/tool (when applicable) will be provided, explained, and supported.

 + What if I have other questions?